JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/workflows/workflows.rst

     tb run tree/systems/init

+This generates all the tasks, applying our previously developed materials workflow to each material as a subworkflow.
 Once the tasks are generated, we can run a few of the materials to make sure everything works.
 We can then look into how to submit workers and use myqueue to execute the rest of them at larger scale.